Crystal1721/DummyBot_Project/README.md

 ## Project Overview
 Dummy Bot is a 3DOF robotic arm platform developed as an integrated mechatronics project.
-The system combines embedded control, inverse/forward kinematics, and image processing (using YOLOv12) for pick-and-place style tasks.
+The system combines embedded control with RTOS system, inverse/forward kinematics, and image processing (using YOLOv12) for pick-and-place style tasks.

 Dummy Bot supports two operation modes:
 - `Manual mode`: movement is controlled in real time using a DualSense joystick.